 4. Molting and Growth in Crabs

-Once a crab becomes a juvenile, it must molt several more times before reaching adulthood.
-Crabs are covered with a hard shell, which would otherwise hinder growth.
-The molting cycle is coordinated by hormones.
-When preparing for a molt, the old shell softens and partially erodes while the beginning of a new shell forms underneath.
+After a crab reaches juvenile, it must molt multiple more times before reaching adult.
+Crabs are protected by their shell, which would otherwise become too small.
+Hormones control the molting cycle.
+In advance of a molt, the old shell softens and partially dissolves away as the new shell beneath forms.

-During molting, the crab takes in a lot of water to expand and split the old shell along weak lines on the back edge of the carapace.
-The crab then has to extricate its entire body including legs, mouthparts, eyestalks, and even the lining of its front and back digestive tracts from the old shell.
+The crab absorbs a great deal of water to swell and to crack along weak lines on the rear edge of the carapace out of the old cuticle during molting.
+The crab now has to pull out its whole body from the old shell—legs, mouthparts, eyestalks, and even the lining of the front and back digestive tracts.

 Final Thought